That's the question for today, since this Music Friday happens to fall on Halloween.

 10:30 - Palin gently alludes to the enormous disparity between her performance in interviews and in this very debate: "I like being able to talk directly to the American people, without the filter of the media telling people what they're about to hear."

-10:33 - Biden ends on a chilling note, referring to the fact that both he and Palin have sons who are being deployed to Iraq: "To be selfish for both of us, may God protect our troops."
+10:33 - Biden ends on a chilling note, referring to the fact that both he and Palin have sons who are being deployed to Iraq: "For both of us, selfishly, may God protect our troops."

 10:34 - Palin to Ifill right after the debate: "'Preciate that!
 That was very helpful!"